For more information about leva, go to knowleva.com

 - Stronger pelvic floor muscles may help reduce risk of involuntary bladder leaks.

-- Up to 61% of women under the age of 60 experience what is commonly known as leakage.1
+- 1 out of 2 adult women experience what is commonly known as leakage.1

 - Like any other muscles, your pelvic floor can be exercised and strengthened.